 The first step towards becoming a Real Estate agent is to complete the pre-licensing course.
-This is a 10-week Real Estate pre-licensing program offered in both the branch campus in Sandusky and the main campus in Lorain County.
+This is a 10-week Real Estate pre-licensing program offered at the branch campus in Sandusky.

-At Ohio Business College class sizes are small to maintain social distancing as well as allowing student to work closely with instructors and other class participants preparing students to take the Ohio Real Estate Salesperson’s licensing exam.
+At Ohio Business College class sizes are small to allowing students to work closely with school instructors and other class participants preparing students to take the Ohio Real Estate Salesperson’s licensing exam.